This quick tutorial will show you how to quickly make a magnolia wreath DIY instead of spending over $50 on one!

 I have a magnolia bush outside near the front of my house.
 So I decided to DIY it.
 Low and behold, it turned out amazing.
 It was one of the easiest projects and it cost less than $5!

-Supplies for Magnolia Wreath with Real Leaves
+Supplies for a Magnolia Wreath DIY with Real Leaves

-Directions for Easy Magnolia Leaf Wreath
+Directions for Magnolia Wreath DIY

 1. Use your pruning shears to cut the magnolia leaves from your bush or tree as close to the branch as possible.
 You want the magnolia stem to be long in order to stay in place in the next steps.